From Subdivisions to Space Dreams: Why I Built Prodmars

 The Corporate Burn: Securing Your Own Future

 I eventually traded the hard hat for an MBA and moved into the high-stakes world of AdTech and startups.
-I worked in the boardrooms of global giants, building the marketing engines for companies that made millions.
+I worked in the boardrooms of global giants, building the marketing engines for companies that generated millions in revenue.

 But the corporate world is fickle.
 I’ve been laid off twice.